CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 #### ISMS.1.M13 Documentation of the security process

 The process of the security process, important decisions and the work results of the individual phases should be documented.
 Such documentation is an essential basis for the maintenance of information security and thus a crucial prerequisite for the efficient further development of the process.
 It helps to find and eliminate the causes of malfunctions and misguided processes.
 It is important that not only the current version is available at short notice, but also a central archiving of the previous versions is made.
-Only through the continuous documentation, developments and decisions in the field of information security can be traced comprehensibly.
+Only through the continuous documentation, the developments and decisions in the field of information security can be tracked traceable.

 In addition to documents for security management and the security process, there are other documents relevant to security management.
 Depending on the object and intended use, the following types of documentation must be considered:

 ** Management reports **

 For the top management of a public agency or a company to make the right decisions to ensure information security at a reasonable level, it needs the information it needs.
-To do this, the information security officer or the IS management team should regularly and on an occasion-by-case basis generate information security management reports (see also ISMS.1.M10 Information Security Management Reports).
+To do this, the information security officer or IS management team should regularly and on an occasion-by-case basis generate information security management reports (see also ISMS.1.M10 Information Security Management Reports).

 ** Security process documents **